About

 Researching his life and writings for my doctoral thesis, I realized that the gap was not only about Despotopoulos.
 It was about something larger: the distance between what scholars know and what the broader public can access.

-The exhibition "From Building to Community: Ioannis Despotopoulos and the Bauhaus" was my first big attempt to close that gap — to take what I had found in the archive and make it something people could experience, understand, and connect to their own lives.
-It is presented permanently at the building of the Athens Conservatoire, which Despotopoulos designed himself as a space of educational community.
+The exhibition From Building to Community: Ioannis Despotopoulos and the Bauhaus was an attempt to close that gap — to take what I had found in the archive and make it something people could experience, understand, and connect to their own lives.
+It is on permanent display at the Athens Conservatoire, a building Despotopoulos designed himself as a space of educational community.

 Credentials & Work